Vision Language Models Can Parse Floor Plan Maps: Experiments

 In order to evaluate whether the VLM produces accurate navigation plans, we design and run experiments over a dataset of floor plans.
 The experiments are designed to measure the effect of floor plan size, task difficulty, and label density on the VLM's plan accuracy.

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

 Our study uses floor plan images from a publicly available dataset CVC-FP~\cite{Heras15a}, which includes detailed architectural floor plans for various building types.
-Three floor plans were randomly selected from those that contain 9-11 rooms and clear labels.
-Those maps are referred to as ``original maps" and are shown in Fig.~\ref{fig:all_maps}.
+Three floor plans were randomly selected from those that contain 9--11 rooms and clear labels.
+Those raw maps are shown in Figure~\ref{fig:raw-maps}.
+As illustrated, these images often contain irrelevant visual elements such as scale bars, dimension lines, and furniture/window symbols, which are not pertinent to the general layout.
+To facilitate more effective visual prompting for VLMs, we preprocess these raw maps using the procedure described in Section~\ref{sec:prompt} The resulting maps are referred to as ``original maps” and are shown in Figure~\ref{fig:all_maps}.
 Our experiments use two state-of-the-art VLMs: GPT-4o~\cite{GPT-4o} and Claude-3.5 Sonnet~\cite{Claude35}.

 For each floor plan, we generate five pairs of start and goal locations.
 To account for the stochastic nature of VLM responses, we run each VLM ten times per navigation task, resulting in a total of 50 navigation trials per floor plan.
 We evaluate performance based on the correctness of the generated plans.
 A plan is considered correct if it uses only those actions defined in the text prompt, includes feasible actions, and leads a sequence of transitions from the start location to the goal.
 Example infeasible actions include navigating to a room that is not connected to the current room and opening a door that belongs to a distant room.